 - Protecting the space of your new family.

 - Accompanying you to any appointments or driving after a cesarean birth.

 - Shopping, running errands and light housework.

 - I am a baby wearing Peer Supporter so can help you look at your options and demonstrate baby wearing holds.

-- Nutritious meals that promote and support postnatal recovery.
+- Food Matters!
+Nutritious meals and snacks that promote and support postnatal recovery.

 - Looking after other siblings, including school and nursery runs, as well as caring for pets